Black Friday special: save 40% off Paired Premium! Claim offer

 While a side effect of depressive symptoms can include relationship troubles, it doesn’t necessarily have to be the case.

-“During deeper moments of depression, you might have more negative or worrisome thoughts about your relationship’s health and feelings of security,” explains Moraya Seeger DeGeare, a licensed marriage and family therapist and Paired’s In-House Relationship Expert.
+“During deeper moments of depression, you might have more negative or worrisome thoughts about your relationship’s health and feelings of security,” explains Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “It can feel hard to move your thoughts back to feeling secure and connected with your partner.
 Couples that are able to maintain good communication even during times of deeper depression often feel more secure as they navigate it.”
 Having depression does not mean that you are unhappy with your relationship.
 It’s a serious mental illness that can impact everything around you.